 Throughout their assignment, CVs serve as a special appointee of the court with no personal interest in the proceedings.
-Consequently, CVs do not give an opinion or recommendation (unless specifically requested in writing by the judge); rather, they report solely on observable facts and collected information.
+Consequently, CVs do not give an opinion or recommendation; rather, they report solely on observable facts and collected information.

 Interested in Volunteering?

 Volunteering for the CVP is both interesting and rewarding!
 The CVP currently utilizes the assistance of dozens of trained CVs from a variety of backgrounds, and the program is always looking for additional volunteers.

 While the CVP is managed through the Administrative Office of the Courts in Salt Lake City, the program includes volunteers from across the state.
 The CVP can provide on-site training and ongoing assistance to volunteers, regardless of where in the state they are located.

 For details on becoming a CV and access to the application process, visit: Volunteering for the Court Visitor Program (CVP)

 A petitioner, respondent, or any interested party may request that a CV be assigned.
 The court may also assign a CV on its own initiative.
 In most cases, requests are made through to the CVP.

 The steps for an interested party to request a CV are relatively simple.
 To begin the process: